exogen/script-atomic-onload/README.md

 widget people can load on their site, and it relies on jQuery.
 You want to load jQuery from one of the many CDNs that publish it.
 But since your widget might be used on sites that already use jQuery, you need to use `jQuery.noConflict` to keep yours isolated.
-The problem comes when you load your version of jQuery, and before its `onload` callback gets called, other code on the site can see it and, mistaking it for a different instance of jQuery, start attaching plugins and such to it.
-Eventually your `noConflict` gets called, but it’s too late – the plugins are attached to the wrong instance.
+The problem comes when you load your version of jQuery in IE, and before its `onload` callback fires, other code on the site can see it and, mistaking it for a different instance of jQuery, start attaching plugins and such to it.
+Eventually your `noConflict` gets called, but it’s too late – the plugins are attached to the wrong jQuery instance.

 **There may be other script loading libraries that already do this!**
 [Sorin Iclanzan’s scriptload](https://github.com/RealGeeks/scriptload) and